 • a laboratory investigation using a hands-on approach.

 • analysis and/or modelling using spreadsheets.

 The Individual Scientific Investigation is marked out of 24 according to five different criteria: personal engagement, exploration, analysis, evaluation and communication.
 These do not all have equal weighting.
 Exploration, analysis and evaluation are each worth a maximum of six marks, personal engagement is marked out of two and the maximum mark for communication is four.
-Once the total mark out of 24 is obtained it will be scaled to a mark out of 20 which will make up the internal assessment component mark.
-Samples of student work from each school will be moderated to try to ensure a consistent standard.
+Once the total mark out of 24 is obtained it is scaled by the IB to a mark out of 20 which makes up the internal assessment component mark.
+Samples of student work from each school are moderated to try to ensure a consistent standard.

 Almost all students will carry out their Individual Scientific Investigation during the second year of their two-year course.
 I have attached links (on the left) to attempt to break down the whole process into manageable sections to help your students achieve to their maximum potential.
 This includes preparing students beforehand, choosing the research topic and the production, assessment, internal standardization and moderation of the Individual Scientific Investigation.
-There is also an IA example & marking exercise for you to practise your marking and to see how your marks compare with those given by other IB teachers from around the world.
+There is also an IA example & marking exercise for you to practise your marking together with several examples of genuine student IA reports that have been moderated so you can see how your marking compares both with the IB itself and with other IB chemistry teachers from around the world.